ismasan/sourced/README.md

 module Carts
   # commands and events ...
   class Cart < Sourced::Decider
-    # Define what cart state looks like.
+    # Initialize state for this cart.
-    # This is the initial state which will be updated
+    # This method is called to retrieve initial
-    # by applying events.
-    # The state holds whatever data is relevant to decide how to handle a command.
+    # state right before handling a command.
-    # It can be any object you need.
-A custom class instance, a Hash, an Array, etc.
-    CartState = Struct.new(:id, :items) do
-      def total = items.sum { |it| it.price + item.quantity }
-    end

-    CartItem = Struct.new(:product_id, :name, :price, :quantity)
+    # Past events stored in the backend will be used to
+    # update this object so that it represent the current state of a cart.
     def init_state(id)
       CartState.new(id, [])
     end